Quick Facts

 Inland lakes:

-Inland waterway:
+Inland Waterway:

 A series of lakes and rivers once used by Indians, French voyageurs, loggers and fishermen to travel along the lower peninsula.
 This 38-mile water route is located 25 miles south of the Mackinac Bridge, 15 miles west of Interstate 75 and Indian River.
 Today it provides a leisurely waterway for family boating fun.
 The Inland Waterway is considered federal waters.
 It begins in Crooked Lake, connects through Crooked River with Burt Lake to Indian River, then Mullet Lake.
 Finally, the waterway connects with Cheboygan River out to Lake Huron.
 Boats up to 30 feet in length may travel the waterway.